Blizzard 2013: Snow, Sinking Boats and Cookies

 The power went out about midnight, changing everything.

 We had cabin lights but our only heat was from our alcohol stove and oven – so I baked cookies.
-Because as the safety folks say, you never want to use your oven for heating your domicile.
+Because, as the safety folks say, you never want to use your oven for heating your domicile.
 But you always want cookies.
 Besides, it was my fault we didn’t borrow Jesse’s propane garage heater.
 I didn’t think we’d need it – I WAS WRONG.

 We went out and walked the docks to see what was happening, the outer ones were bucking around pretty good.
 Tom shoveled snow off the decks and out of the cockpit three times.
 Then, surprisingly, we slept through the worst of it.
 Turning the bow into the wind made a lot of difference in Sunshine’s motion.
 But also, having no light to read and not wanting to use up battery watching a movie, we just crashed.